baidao/YTXRestfulModel/README.md

     return  self;
 }

-// DB Migration（数据迁移） 当前版本号
+// DB Migration（数据迁移）
 + (nullable NSNumber *) currentMigrationVersion
 {
     return @0;
 }

-// 自动建表。默认关闭，当需要用DB才开启
+// Default NO. If you wanna use dbsync, you should return YES;
 + (BOOL) autoCreateTable
 {
     return YES;
 }

-//自动扩展表和migration互斥
+//Default YES.
+If auto alter table, it does not do migration.
 + (BOOL) autoAlterTable
 {
     return YES;
 }

 // Mantle Transformer
+// Implement this optional method to convert a property from a different type when deserializing from JSON
 + (MTLValueTransformer *)startSchoolDateJSONTransformer {
     return [MTLValueTransformer reversibleTransformerWithForwardBlock:^(NSNumber *timestamp) {
         return [NSDate dateWithTimeIntervalSince1970: timestamp.longLongValue / 1000];